j-em/leaf/README.md

 # Leaf

-An innovative file manager.
+A next-generation file manager for power users.

+## Features
+- Multiplatform (macOS, Linux and Windows)

 ## How to run

+Install the development dependencies by running
 ```
 npm install
 ```
 followed by

 ```
 npm run start
 ```

-should start the application.
+to start Leaf.